 October 2011 - Investigators uncover memos indicating Attorney General Holder had known about Operation Fast and Furious for close to a year, not a few weeks as he had stated in May 2011.

-November 8, 2011 - Attorney General Holder testifies before the Senate Judiciary Committee that, "this operation was flawed in concept, as well as in execution."
+November 8, 2011 - Attorney General Holder testifies before the Senate Judiciary Committee.
+"This operation was flawed in concept, as well as in execution."

 February 2, 2012 - Attorney General Holder testifies before the House Oversight and Government Reform Committee that firings and charges against Justice Department officials who oversaw Fast and Furious are likely to come in the next six months.
 He also denies any cover-up.